Exifers/Libtree/README.txt

 - Linux
 - flex, version 1.2.6
 - bison
-- autotools (> TC-0)
+- autotools

+Autotools may ask for various modules.

 == How to compile this project ? ==

-For now just type 'make', and run the tc binary with './tc'.
+  ./bootstrap
+  export CXX=g++
+  ./configure
+  make

+This should produce the 'tc' binary in the 'src/' folder.

 == How to use Tiger Compiler ? ==
-The binary 'tc' reads Tiger source code on standard input.
+The binary 'tc' reads Tiger source code on a file given as argument.
+For now it just checks the syntax.

+Ouput value :
+  - O : syntax is correct
+  - 1 : parser error
+  - 2 : lexer error

+In case of an error it should display a message.

 == Testsuite ==
 This project comports a testsuite.
-Type 'make check' to run it.
+It is not linked to the build system yet.

 == Licence ==
 You're free to copy, share, reuse this code the way you want.